Unmasking the Modern-day Pharisee

 Instead

-of ministering to the woman spiritually, the modern-day Pharisee pours salt in her
+of ministering to the woman spiritually, the modern-day Pharisee pours salt into her

 neither have ye healed that which was sick, neither have ye bound up that which